Fellowship-Wide Services (F.W.S.)

 The Question:

-This question is from a regarding .
+This question is from a member regarding anonymity.
 Some S.L.A.A. members feel free to break anonymity to friends and relatives, while others seldom/never break anonymity outside the program.
-What if there is good reason like to prison (can't get inside without id)?
+What if there is good reason like outreach to prison (can’t get inside without id)?
 Do you know if S.L.A.A. has anything written elaborating around anonymity?

 Response #1: